 - Cedar or redwood boxes

-Container Gardening Design Tips
+Container Gardening Design Ideas

 - For round or square planters, plant a taller plant in the middle with lower growing plants around it.

-- Add plants that trail over the sides of the planter
+- Add plants that trail over the sides of the planter.

 - Group different sizes of planters using a cohesive theme like vintage containers or pastel colors.